pallkaie-alt/devops-service/README.md

 ##  Collaboration Note
 This Go program was developed with the assistance of artificial intelligence (Gemini) as a consultative partner for structuring code, refining idiomatic Go syntax, and implementing best security practices.
 All final decisions and code verification were performed by me.
  **My first prompt was:** 1.
 Be a professional instructor for a junior Java developer coding in GoLang.
 2. Provide action plan points to start the project described in the file.
 3. Do not write code in advance.
 4. Minimal template files: 1) go.mod and 2) main.go are provided.
 4. Recommend materials and videos from the web that contain the necessary instructions.
 Building step-by-step I made many trials and errors during coding first Go HTTP Service.
-  After coding part was a great challenge on getting Docker working on MacOS 12 Monterey, witch I managed with Copilot guiding during almost 3 hours.
+  Getting Docker working on MacOS 12 Monterey after the coding part was a great challenge, which I managed with Copilot's guidance in almost 3 hours.

 Author - Kaie Päll, Junior Developer course student at /kood/Jõhvi 04.2026